news with the smart guy

 The story: it’s 2005, and American journalist Evan Osnos arrives in Beijing.
 He is well educated, knows a bit of Chinese, and he takes his job seriously.

 He moves into a Hutong, and over the years gets to know a lot of Chinese people from all walks of life.
 Some are rich, some are poor, some are famous, some are obscure, some are in the government, some are dissidents, etc.

-He writes his articles, and when he eventually leaves the country in 2013, he decides to craft his experiences into a book about the China that he has seen, a place that reminds him of the American “Gilded Age”, when the United States were transforming themselves through a phase of rapid economic growth and social unrest.
+He writes a bunch of long read articles, and when he eventually leaves the country in 2013, he crafts his experiences into a book about the country that he has seen, a place that reminds him of the American “Gilded Age”, when the United States were transforming themselves through a phase of rapid economic growth and social unrest.

 a work of journalism

-One thing is important to know before you decide whether you want to read this book or not: it isn’t trying to tell a continuous story.
-Instead, it focuses on certain aspects of Chinese life, on careerism in one chapter, on spirituality in another, and so on.
-Some of the people that EO introduces us to as protagonists of a particular chapter can reappear in a different context later.
-Also, he always makes sure to provide us with extensive background information on Chinese politics and social issues.
-This is not a story book.
+One thing is important to know before you decide whether you want to read this book or not: Osnos isn’t trying to tell a continuous story.
+Instead he focuses on certain aspects of Chinese life, one chapter at a time.
+He writes about careerism in one chapter, about spirituality in another, and so on.

 Evan Osnos, explaining China